 Equipment financing is a flexible funding solution that covers all small and big-ticket equipment-related essentials using the machinery as collateral.
 For example, a business line of credit works similarly to a credit card, providing a hassle-free and steady cash flow.
 Plus, you only pay interest on the number of funds you use.

 Explore additional construction financing options from AdvancePoint Capital.

 AdvancePoint Capital: Helping You Meet Your Manufacturing Goals

 Shopping around for the best loan option can be unnecessarily frustrating, especially if you are under time constraints to meet production deadlines.
-Instead, take advantage of the wide range of loan and financing options available from a reputable credit lender, like AdvancePoint Capital, that provides you with flexibility and freedom when you need fast capital.
+Instead, take advantage of the wide range of loan and financing options from a reputable credit lender, like AdvancePoint Capital, that provides flexibility and freedom when you need fast capital.

 Our knowledgeable loan specialists have experience helping diverse manufacturers get the business credit they require.
 Get results within a day, thanks to our straightforward and streamlined process.

 Get a quote today to start growing your manufacturing business with help from AdvancePoint Capital.